Kapeli/Dash-User-Contributions/docsets/Laravel_Zero/README.md

 You can contact me at [@godbout](https://twitter.com/godbout), on [GitHub](https://github.com/godbout) or by email at guill@sleeplessmind.com.mo.

-## Possible improvements

-The docset comes with a Table of Contents of Sections, but it can probably be improved.
-Let me know if you see any other type of entries that could be added.

 ## Docset build

 I built my own builder in PHP, available here: https://github.com/godbout/dash-docset-builder